truth table: test_truth_table_tests

 the test is still green, I remove the other lines

-• logical_conjunction only has one case that returns True
+• logical_conjunction only has one case that returns True, it is the missing case.
+I add a return statement for it

 still green, I remove the other statements